jooby-project/jooby/BUILDING.md

 for Maven like so:

 ```
-# example module is 'jooby-mongodb' - replace as appropriate
+# example module is 'jooby-hikari' - replace as appropriate
-mvn install -pl jooby-mongodb -am
+mvn install -pl jooby-hikari -am
 ```

 Note: Maven builds the smallest amount on dependent modules necessary before it gets to this one.
 The resulting build time is shorter, and less is downloaded from Maven Central to your local cache of jars.